sergio11/sergio11/README.md

 <img width=190 src="https://raw.githubusercontent.com/sergio11/sergio11/master/images/pic_connect_three.png" />

-### ArtNiche - A NFT Art collectibles marketplace for digital artists.
+### 🎨 ArtNiche - Where Digital Art Meets NFT Collectibles

-Take a look at the repository by <a target="_blank" href="https://github.com/sergio11/art_collectible_marketplace_app">clicking here</a>
+Welcome to ArtNiche, your gateway to a world of NFT art collectibles for digital artists. 🚀<a target="_blank" href="https://github.com/sergio11/art_niche_nft_marketplace">Click here to explore the repository!</a>

-Explore exclusive art collectibles by the most in-demand creators, trade with other collectors in the Marketplace, and mint your own NFTs all in one place!
+Discover the extraordinary within the realm of digital art—exclusive creations by the industry's most sought-after creators. 💎 Dive into the Marketplace, where collectors unite to trade, and embark on your NFT journey by minting your own digital treasures, all within a single platform! 🖼️

-ArtNiche try to eliminate some of the hurdles usually met by content creators who desire to monetize their art by serving it directly to the public.
-Not only is owning an NFT a trend nowadays, but it has also become a status symbol for those who get into it.
-In any case, it is an actual investment that has become profitable for both collectors and buyers.
+ArtNiche is on a mission to break down barriers faced by content creators seeking to share their art directly with the public. 🌟 In today's digital landscape, owning an NFT is not just a trend; it's a status symbol and a genuine investment. 💰 Both collectors and buyers have found profitability in this ever-evolving space, making it an exciting venture for all. 🌐

 <img width=190 align="left" src="https://raw.githubusercontent.com/sergio11/sergio11/master/images/art_niche_1.png" />